neo4j-contrib/agentic-kg/README.md

 This is a companion project to the [deeplearning.ai short course on agentic knowledge graph construction](https://learn.deeplearning.ai/courses/agentic-knowledge-graph-construction/).

 The course is notebook-based, walking through the key concepts of building a multi-agent system.
-This is that system.
+This project is that system.

-This project is:
+Features:
 - a multi-agent system for constructing knowledge graphs
-- meant as a reference implementation, not a production tool
+- meant as a reference implementation for learning and experimentation, not a production tool
 - built on top of [Google ADK](https://github.com/google/agent-driver-kit)
 - interacts with a local Neo4j database